 Coughing is used to help remove lung secretions.

 Your child may need medication to prevent or treat lung problems.
 Many are taken with a nebulizer.
 This is a device that turns medicine into a mist that your child can inhale.
 Medicines can include:

 Oral, inhaled, or IV (intravenous) antibiotics to prevent or treat lung infections.

 Bronchodilators to help open airways.

-Anti-inflammatory medications to decrease airway inflammation.
+Anti-inflammatory medicines to decrease airway inflammation.

-Medications, such as dornase alpha or hypertonic saline, to thin secretions.
+Medicines, such as dornase alpha or hypertonic saline, to thin secretions.

 Improving your child’s nutrition can also improve lung health.
 It does this by limiting infections.
 It also helps with other problems related to cystic fibrosis.
-You will work with your child’s health care team to do one or more of the following:
+You will work with your child’s healthcare team to do one or more of the following: